 The 2011 Fall Turkey Hunting Season is September 17 to November 17.
 Plus an extended fall season for Zones 1-5, from November 28 to December 31.
 Hunt Wisconsin turkeys on the snow in December, like hasn't been done since the mid 1800's!
 Graphic courtesy Milwaukee Journal Sentinel.

-regarding the age and gender of their bird, as well as the
+and report details regarding the age and gender of their bird, as well

-location, date, and time of harvest.
-That means you can
+as the location, date, and time of harvest.
+That means you can register

 If your turkey dog is wide ranging, check out the Wisconsin Timber Wolf Maps before you go.
 Click on maps to enlarge.
 The Wisconsin Timber Wolf is no longer endangered and was delisted 1/29/07.
 The highest risk of wolf depredation to dogs seems to occur in July through September.
 Wolves injured or killed a lot of dogs in Wisconsin.
 The chances of your Turkey Dog meeting with Wisconsin wolves are localized, predictable, in only 10% of the wolf's range, and concentrated in northwestern WI near Lake Superior, but their nice map makes it look like a lot more than that, wouldn't you say?